create3000/x_ite/docs/_posts/components/Rendering/Normal.md

 Normal defines a set of 3D surface-normal vectors that apply either to a sibling Coordinate or CoordinateDouble node, or else to a parent ElevationGrid node.
 Normal values are perpendicular directions that are used per-polygon or per-vertex when computing lighting and shading.

-The Normal node belongs to the **Rendering** component and requires at least level **2,** its default container field is *normal.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The Normal node belongs to the **Rendering** component and requires at least support level **2,** its default container field is *normal.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy